andreas-mausch/andreas-mausch.github.io/posts/2022-06-12-my-home-server-setup/index.md

 - Install docker
 - Setup docker for non-root access

-I run a nginx server to forward incoming connections to the right service, and I have one Docker container for each GitLab and Nextcloud.
+I run a ~~nginx~~ caddy server to forward incoming connections to the right service, and I have one Docker container for each GitLab, Nextcloud, Gitea and Portainer.

 # Backup